hivelabuoft/CSC316/labs/lab-05/lab-05_lab_activity.md

 ## Overview

-In today's session ([download template](https://cnobre.github.io/W25-CSC316H/week-02/lab/Template.zip)).
 In this lab you will work on creating an interactive area chart and implement an additional linked view with brushing functionality.
 You will work with a dataset that contains detailed annual statistics on family food and drink purchases in the UK.
 All activities in this lab are building on each other, so it is very important that you complete all tasks in order.

 *Result:*